Click the button and start listening to this article.

 6. Create a Security Team

 Whether you go with a small internal team or find a third-party service to handle the duties, you should establish a security crew to manage, monitor, and maintain your various digital security requirements.
 Their primary focus should be on protecting and securing your website, business, and all related network systems.
 Ideally, they would have a strong background in IT security and networks.
+You can also use special online programs to help you protect your confidential information from cybercriminals.
+For example, one such tool is the url fuzzer by Sitechecker.
+This tool will help you identify all hidden directories and files on your site.
+You will be able to take steps to fix these problems and cybercriminals will not be able to upload malicious code or steal confidential data to your site.

 Protection Starts Today